Permaculture combines three key aspects:

 At Whistlewood that means designing not only our land, but also the way our organisation works and to ensure that being involved with Whistlewood is a rewarding experience for everyone, and that Whistlewood is a truly community society.

-Sarah is in the process of completing a Diploma in Applied Permaculture Design and has used her knowledge across a variety of areas to ensure that Whistlewood will work now and in the long term.
-“I was acutely aware when leading the design team for the site, and inputting into the organisational structure, that we are designing not just for now, but to offer opportunities for our children and grandchildren, who will face very different challenges from those of our generation.”
+Several of our members have qualifications in Permaculture Design and has used their knowledge across a variety of areas to ensure that Whistlewood will work now and in the long term.
+Sarah, holder of a Diploma in Applied Permaculture Design, says “I was acutely aware when leading the design team for the site, and inputting into the organisational structure, that we are designing not just for now, but to offer opportunities for our children and grandchildren, who will face very different challenges from those of our generation.”

 - Growing without chemicals, from trees to food